Professor of Music

 What kind of hobbies or special activities do you enjoy?
 Hiking, traveling, going to concerts and jazz clubs, attending lectures, hanging out with friends over coffee, collective thinking with others, writing, disciplines of walking, resistance exercise, yoga, and breathing.

 What were your childhood goals/aspirations?
 Clueless, so being an elevator operator looked attractive.
+Also, I wanted to be Billy Graham’s administrator.

-What are listening to in your car right now?
+What are you listening to in your car right now?
 NPR, KMHD, KBPS—news/interviews, jazz, classical; Beethoven Piano Concerti, Sean Jones, Miles Davis, Kurt Elling, Keith Jarrett, any piano music—classical and jazz.